ColemanIan/Autoregressive-Transformer-based-TTS/README.md

 - `none`: hold LR constant (simplest, but you may need to lower it and train longer).

 ## Conclusion
 The core challenge has been exposure bias: strong teacher-forced training does not automatically translate into robust autoregressive inference.
 The two-stage regimen, scheduled sampling, and inference-aware validation directly target this gap.
 AdamW and cosine annealing with warmup provide stable learning rate adjustments model while keeping the codebase simple.
+From the spectrograms I suspect I may have mishandled a random number generator with a fixed seed value, as the structure of the teacher forced predicted spectrograms seems to predict a lot of column like structures, suggesting it is not learning a mixture of probabilistic frame distributions for prediction/ground truth spectrograms.